gvwilson/teachtogether.tech/_lessons/performance.md

 ### Teaching Tips
 **(small groups/15)**

-The [CS Teaching Tips](http://csteachingtips.org/) site has a large number of practical tips on teaching computing, as well as a collection of downloadable tip sheets.
+The [CS Teaching Tips][cs-teaching-tips] site has a large number of practical tips on teaching computing, as well as a collection of downloadable tip sheets.
 In small groups, go through the tip sheets on their home page and classify each tip as "use all the time", "use occasionally", "never use".
 Where do your practice and your peers' practice differ?
 Are there any tips you strongly disagree with, or think would be ineffective?

 {% include links.md %}